MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Set-PSDebug.md

 ```

 ### -Strict
-Indicates that Windows PowerShell returns an exception if a variable is referenced before a value is assigned to the variable.
+Indicates that PowerShell returns an exception if a variable is referenced before a value is assigned to the variable.

 A `Set-StrictMode -Off` command disables the verification set by a `Set-PSDebug -Strict` command.
 For more information, see **Set-StrictMode**.